raydenlim/tp/docs/UserGuide.md

 <br>

-### Miscellaneous Commands
+### General Commands
 This section describes commands that fit in no special category.

 <br>

 #### Viewing help : `help`

-Shows you a message explaining how to access the help page.
+You can view a message explaining how to access the help page.

 ![help message](images/helpMessage.png)